harshitSingh1/School-Management-System/README.md

 # School-Management-System
-Convert all txt files into java files
+Convert all txt files into java files.

 INSTRUCTION FOR RUNNING THE PROGRAM:
 1) Download Xammp to provide support for creating and manipulating databases in MySQL.
 2) Download and setup the MySQL connecter.